ans-group/docs.ukfast.co.uk/source/ecloud/flex/integration/ansible.md

 ## Working with freshly created instances

-Adding `register` to that task, we can capture a lot of information about the freshly created instance, which we can then use to add the machine to the in memory inventory, or use as facts in other tasks.
+By adding `register` to that task, we can capture a lot of information about the freshly created instance.
+We can then use that information to add the machine to the in-memory inventory, or use them as facts in other tasks.
 For example, here we see the newly created instance being added to inventory:

 ```yaml
   - name: Create 3 VMs